unicfdlab/libAcoustics/README.md

 * OpenFOAM+ v.1912 is in the digitef-dev-1912 branch of the repository
 * OpenFOAM+ v.2012 is in the digitef-dev-2012 branch of the repository

-# Published papers related to libAcoustics library
+# Published materials related to libAcoustics library
 [To the contents](#Contents)

 | Title | Description |